Qajar art: Depiction of women

 Gender was often blurred in early Qajar Iran paintings, displaying similarities in body and facial features between men and women who were illustrated to be beautiful in many paintings.
 Young males and females were often linked to the object of desire.
 The appearance of young beardless men was called "Mukhannas".
 It was not until the 19th century when females were depicted as more individualized with distinct feminine facial and body features which ultimately led to the disappearance of the mukhanna, the male object of desire.
 19th century Qajar art also brought the emergence of the bare-breasted woman.
 Examples of the bare breast would be seen through a dress for fetishistic pleasure and become a major theme in Qajar paintings.
 These bare-breasted women were portrayed as angels, European women, or women of pleasure such as acrobats or musicians.
 Some paintings include a portrayal of Mary and baby Jesus.
 Eventually, the bare breast led to an indication of womanhood.

 The posture and positions women were placed in these paintings help tell a story.
 Women often held objects such as mirrors, fruit, or wine to represent beauty and pleasure.
 These representations go in hand with Persian poetry.
-With Persian literature in mind, occasional paintings featured women with an "outward gaze" which represents "directly addressing the reader" and is seen in many narrative paintings from Shirin and Khusraw, Yusuf and Zulaykha, and Shaykh San'an.
+With Persian literature in mind, occasional paintings featured women with an "outward gaze" which represents "directly addressing the reader" and is seen in many narrative paintings from Khosrow and Shirin, Yusuf and Zulaykha, and Shaykh San'an.
 In contrast to traditional postures and positions of women in 19th-century Qajar art, was a common female representation of women gracefully upside down on their hands on a knife.
 This was interpreted as a rejection to a social order which is represented in folk narratives in both pictorial and literary representations to dismiss the stereotype of passive Iranian women.